We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Our genes are the instructions that spell out how to make proteins, which are the building blocks of our body.
 They are an instruction manual that defines how our bodies work.
 A mutation in our genes is like a spelling error in that manual, and that alters the function of the gene.

 Every one of us has BRCA1 and BRCA2 genes.
 We inherit two copies, one from each of our parents.
 They are called tumour suppressor genes and their job is to repair damage in cells and prevent them from growing and dividing too rapidly.
-Mutations in these genes can cause cells to become abnormal and grow in an uncontrolled way.
+Faults in these genes can cause cells to become abnormal and grow in an uncontrolled way.

 Having a mutation in either BRCA1/2 genes can increase a woman’s risk of both breast and ovarian cancer – the “misspelling” in the gene stops the protein from working and the body cannot control cell growth in a normal way.